vpro/hotel-spieker/README.md

 Engine for Google Home game Hotel Spieker

-This code is the webhook for the 'Hotel-Spieker' agent created in https://console.dialogflow.com (using VPRO digitaal account)
+This code is the webhook for the 'Hotel-Spieker' agent created in https://console.dialogflow.com (using VPRO digitaal account, works best in chrome)

 The flow of the agent + webhook corrsponds with the scenario as defined in: https://docs.google.com/document/d/1D46ujIePTsNuZVTFygzjZLFUIEaobNxsUcoks41mAOw/edit?ts=5c98e215#